Skip Navigation LinksHome > SSW Standards > Better Software Suggestions > Visual Studio

 The prefix of the stored procedure in the generated script is not the same as the source.
 This is not fixed in the Service Release 1.

-Figure: Datadude recognises the schema are different, but generates the incorrect update script.
+Figure: Datadude recognizes the schema are different, but generates the incorrect update script.

 31. Compare two items of the same type